-If you’re looking for a simple back-to-school craft for your kids to make, or a cute and easy apple craft for fall, this pinecone apple necklace craft is perfect!
+If you’re looking for a simple nature craft for your kids to make before going back to school, this pinecone apple necklace craft is perfect!
 It’s a fun craft for 5-10 year olds, but easy enough for preschoolers make with a little assistance.

 Apples are synonymous with back-to-school and fall, so it seemed only fitting that one of our last crafts of the summer would be an apple craft.

 Recently, I gathered up a bunch of pinecones from the backyard and set them aside for crafting.
 The hooligans love crafting with items that we find in nature, so I knew we could put them to good use.
 A few days later, when I was planning some apple crafts for fall, it occurred to me that our pinecones would make cute little apples if we painted them red.

 Then, it occurred to me that pinecone apples would make pretty cute pendants for homemade necklaces too.
 I suggested both ideas to the kids, and there was a big round of “Yes!
 Yes!
 Yes!” for the apple necklaces.

 They all wanted to wear them on the first day of school, and make one for their teacher.

 So pinecone apple necklaces it is folks!
 The mobiles will have to wait for another day.
 The month of September is always dedicated to apple crafts and activities, so we’ll definitely get around to them.

 For now, I’ll show you how easy these adorable pinecone apple necklaces are to make.